ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigNewPlatform.rst

 * C and C++ compilers compatible with the Fortran compiler

-   * gcc v9+, ifort v18+, and clang (MacOS) have been tested
+   * gcc v9+, ifort v18+, and clang v9+ (macOS, native Apple clang or LLVM clang) have been tested

 * Python v3.6+

-   * Prerequisite packages must be downloaded: jinja2, yaml and f90nml, as well as pygrib if the user would like to use the provided graphics scripts
+   * Prerequisite packages must be downloaded: jinja2, yaml and f90nml, as well as a number of additional Python modules (see :numref:`Section %s <SW-OS-Requirements>` if the user would like to use the provided graphics scripts

 * Perl 5